pachadotdev/clang-format/README.md

 ### Use the Marketplace extension for GitHub Actions

-Use the [GitHub Action](https://github.com/marketplace/actions/clang-format-multi-version) for automatic code formatting in your workflows:
+Use the [GitHub Action](https://github.com/marketplace?type=actions) for automatic code formatting in your workflows.
+Here is an example repository with the minimal setup to get you started: [pachadotdev/clang-format-example](https://github.com/pachadotdev/clang-format-example).

 ```yaml
 name: Auto-format Code